praekeltfoundation/postgresql-to-rapidpro-sync/README.md

 **RAPIDPRO_HOST** - The hostname of the rapidpro instance, eg. `textit.in`

 **RAPIDPRO_TOKEN** - The token to use to authenticate to the RapidPro API, eg. `b50c919959954e5a8c5476c2b9d671e2`

+**CONCURRENCY** - How many requests to make to the RapidPro API in parallel.
+Defaults to 1